-Office and Nomination Services Officer, Australia
+Membership and Nominations Officer, Australia

 Nick is the first point of contact on the phones and answering enquiries through the ‘info Australia’ email address.
 If you call the Sydney office he’ll probably be the one helping you in the first instance.
 He also supports the nominations work.

 Nick thrives on variety in his work role.
 Coming from a customer service background, he enjoys providing solutions for members and offering support in the office to help keep the ‘wheels turning’.

 When Nick is not at work you can find him playing football (soccer) or on the beach, but definitely outdoors!

 Phil manages our online database and website, ensuring that it is running efficiently through continual maintenance and implementation of new features.
 He also works with our external suppliers to ensure our Sydney office is benefiting from cost effective solutions.

 Phil brings a background in data management and analysis.
 He enjoys understanding who our members are and how we can best serve them.
 Phil loves helping out where he can, and is always happy to assist members and staff navigate and engage with our website.